karamany1998/wirestorm-challenge/README.md

 it will handle it and create a socket for that connection.
 When the source sends a message, then the server will receive it and enqueue the message as a task inside a task queue. then a worker thread will dequeue the task and execute it(i.e send the message to the destination).
-The task queue has to be protected by a muted and also the main thread will utilise a condition variable to signal that the task queue is not empty.
-Worker threads will wait(sleep) until that condition variable is signalled. this is used to not waste cpu resources(no busy waiting).
+The task queue has to be protected by a mutex to avoid any race conditions and also the main thread will utilise a condition variable to signal that the task queue is not empty.
+Worker threads will wait(sleep) until that condition variable is signalled.
+This is used to not waste cpu resources(no busy waiting).

 When a connection ends, then a flag "EPOLLRDHUP" is set, so I used this to remove the fd from the epoll interest set.